RevenueHunt/docs/docs/how-to-guides/send-leads-to-mailchimp.md

 With [customer tags](https://docs.revenuehunt.com/reference/quiz-builder/#customer-tags), you can segment your audience within Mailchimp based on their quiz responses:

 1. Make sure the quiz is connected to Mailchimp.
-2. Create [customer tags](https://docs.revenuehunt.com/reference/quiz-builder/#customer-tags) in the Shop Quiz app and link them to choices.
+2. Create [customer tags](https://docs.revenuehunt.com/reference/quiz-builder/#customer-tags) in the Shop Quiz: Product Recommendation Quiz app and link them to choices.
 3. Once done, click the `Publish` button to update the preview/live quiz with new changes.
 4. Navigate to the `Audience` section in your Mailchimp account.
 5. Use the customer tags to create segmented lists or groups, allowing for targeted campaign efforts based on the quiz outcomes.